avogadronuggies/research-engineering-intern-assignment/README.md

 3. **Upload a Dataset**:
    - Upload a JSONL or CSV file containing Reddit data.
+   - The application expects columns like 'title', 'selftext', 'author', 'subreddit', 'created', 'ups', and 'num_comments'.

 4. **Explore the Dashboard**:
-   - Use the sidebar to filter data and interact with visualizations.
+   - Use the sidebar to filter data by date range, subreddit, upvote count, and sentiment.
+   - Navigate through different analysis tabs to explore various insights.
+   - Export findings as needed for further analysis.

 ---